 note: in use since 1848; although never officially adopted by law, the anthem has been popular since it was first sung by a student group in 1848; Estonia's anthem uses the same melody as that of Finland

-France name: "La Marseillaise" (The Song of Marseille)
+name: "La Marseillaise" (The Song of Marseille)

 lyrics/music: Claude-Joseph ROUGET de Lisle